raoulh/mxe_qt6/README.md

   * Most of the packages here are on the latest version
   * Up-to-date core packages, GLib, libsoup and pango.
-  * Qt 6 has only SQL support for sqlite.
   * GStreamer has only audio specific plugins.